Where Do I Find My VAT Reference Number?

 Do I need my VAT number after registering?

 Your VAT number should be included on any documentation you send out, such as invoices.
-If you need to check if someone else’s VAT number is genuine, you can either:
+You can check if someone else’s VAT number is genuine, by either:

-• Check online using VIES, though newly registered VAT numbers don’t always appear straight away.
+• Checking online, though newly registered VAT numbers don’t always appear straight away.

 Elizabeth Hughes